A Chicken Foil Campfire Dinner Recipe

 - Add one-fourth of the zucchini, cauliflower, mushrooms, carrots, celery, bell pepper, and red onion.

-- Sprinkle 1/2 tbsp Ranch seasoning over the top of ingredients and then put 1 tbsp of butter on top
+- Sprinkle 1/2 tbsp Ranch seasoning over the top of the ingredients, and then put 1 tbsp of butter on top

-- Fold up sides of foil and seal tightly.
+- Fold up the sides of the foil and seal tightly.

 - See below the exact directions to cook packets over a campfire.